 Inventory is stated at the lower of cost to purchase or manufacture the inventory or the net realizable value of such inventory.
 Cost is determined using the standard cost method which approximates actual costs using the first-in, first-out basis.
 The Company regularly reviews inventory quantities, actual losses, projected future demand, and remaining shelf life to record a provision for obsolete and/or damaged inventory.
-An Provision for inventory reserve obsolescence of \$3.7 \$4.3 million and \$2.6 \$3.9 million has been recorded as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, respectively.
+Provision for inventory obsolescence of \$3.7 million and \$3.9 million has been recorded as of September 30, 2024 and December 31, 2023, respectively.